murray55669/file-upload-api/REPORT.md

 ###### -- b.
 We need a set of API to show uploaded files and progress;

-A handful of `GET` endpoints could be implemented, e.g. one to list all files (which should be paginated), one to retrieve a file by ID (potentially returned in chunks), one to retrieve upload progress (chunks received/chunks total) by fileId, and so on.
+A handful of `GET` endpoints could be implemented, for example:

+ - one to list all files (which should be paginated)
+ - one to retrieve a file by ID (potentially returned in chunks)
+ - one to retrieve upload progress (chunks received/chunks total) by fileId

   Such endpoints would be trivially easy to create were the server using a database for storage, as discussed above.

 ###### -- c.
 Resumable uploads.

 This is effectively supported, as files are only removed from tracking on server shutdown or when an upload completes.
 A user can submit chunks as sporadically as they require, and the current implementation should handle it (although there is no endpoint to provide e.g. the list of received chunks for a given fileId).

 This in itself is a design flaw, but it wouldn't be hard to imagine converting the application to use a persistent database (as detailed above) and periodically flushing abandoned uploads; in this case an endpoint could be provided to flag an incomplete upload so as not to have it cleaned, thus allowing it to be resumed at a later time.
 A sensible grace period (preferably configurable) would ensure e.g. a temporary network outage wouldn't cause a partially completed upload to be immediately flushed.